-The Affordable Healthcare Act stipulates that failure to carry health insurance can result in tax penalties, so if you are uninsured, you now have more motivation than ever to find coverage.
-Finding an affordable policy may seem like a daunting task, but today, those shopping on the private market have access to a greater number of options than ever before.
-With so much to choose from, how do you sort through plans, deductibles, and networks, and choose a policy that makes sense for you, your family or your employees?
+The private market for health insurance has access to a greater number of options than ever before.
+With so much to choose from, how do you sort through plans, deductibles, and networks, and choose a policy that makes sense for you, your family, or your employees?

 How to Buy Health Insurance for Individuals and Families

 If you are self-employed or you are not obtaining healthcare coverage through your employer, you need at least a basic health insurance plan to ensure that you are prepared for an unforeseen health condition or injury.